LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 be tested.
 We aim at sharing those specs so that projects build with similar configurations.
 However we allow projects to add extra specs to test locally.

-Shared specs for machine ``ruby`` can be listed directly in Radiuss-Shared-CI:
+Shared specs for machine ``ruby`` can be listed directly in radiuss-shared-ci:

 .. code-block:: bash